evmaloney/function-lesson/README.md

-# Functions
+# JavaScript Functions

-### By the end of this lesson, we will understand how to write and call a function
+## By the end of this lesson, we will understand how to write and call a function
 ### Previous JavaScript knowledge that would be helpful:
 - How to declare and initialize a variable
 - How to console log